MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-edit-profile-update-profile.md

     1. Displays the user details in the *updateProfile.hbs* UI.

 - You trigger the `/update` route when the user selects the **Save** button in either *gatedUpdateProfile.hbs* or *updateProfile.hbs*.
 The app:
     1. Retrieves the access token for app session.
-You learn how the mid-tier app (EditProfileService app) acquires the access token in the next step.
+You learn how the mid-tier app (EditProfileService app) acquires the access token in the next section.
     1. Collects all user details.
     1. Makes a call to Microsoft Graph API to update the user's profile.